Bergeron, Pastrnak and Bruins finish off Capitals in 5 games

 Boston won four in a row against Washington after losing the series opener in overtime.
 After eking out Game 2 in overtime and Game 3 in double overtime, the Bruins capitalized on an aging, banged-up opponent with few answers for their speed and skill.

+“It was tight series, interesting series,” Capitals captain Alex Ovechkin said.
+“It’s tough for us.
+It’s hard.”

-It’s a third consecutive first-round exit for Alex Ovechkin and the Capitals since they won the Stanley Cup in 2018.
+It’s a third consecutive first-round exit for Ovechkin and the Capitals since they won the Stanley Cup in 2018.
 This defeat comes after Cup-winning coach Peter Laviolette was brought in for an organization in win-now mode with Ovechkin in the last year of his contract at age 35 and opportunities running out.

 While the Bruins joined the Presidents’ Trophy-winning Colorado Avalanche as the first teams to advance, the Capitals face a litany of questions this offseason about Ovechkin, center Evgeny Kuznetsov and the goaltending position at large.